RudolfCardinal/whisker_serial_order/whisker_serial_order/docs/source/databases.rst

   other tasks write.
 That’s a very common situation, which argues strongly for a formal client/server database.

-- In addition, we want to store timestamps to millisecond accuracy.
+- In addition, we want to store timestamps to at least millisecond accuracy.
   There are a variety of ways of doing this, with and without timezone storage.
-The only entirely consistent way across databases is to use a textual format (e.g.
-  ISO-8601, such as ``2016-03-02T22:43:03.710817+01:00`` or an equivalent with less punctuation).
+  The only entirely consistent way across databases is to use a textual format (e.g. ISO-8601, such as ``2016-03-02T22:43:03.710817+01:00`` or an equivalent with less punctuation).
 However, this reduces the ability to perform simple arithmetic.
 For the purposes of behavioural tasks, time differences (latencies) are important, and timezones aren’t, so we can use a high-precision UTC date/time.
-This gives us the ``DATETIME(6)`` type in MySQL 5.6.4+, or the ``TIMESTAMP`` type in PostgreSQL.
-More detail below.
+This gives us the ``DATETIME(6)`` type in MySQL 5.6.4+ (which has microsecond accuracy), or the ``TIMESTAMP`` type in PostgreSQL.
+(For more detail, see :ref:`Dates and times <dev_date_time>`.)

 Installing PostgreSQL